gscanlon21/a-feast-a-day/README.md

 - Customize how many people you are cooking for and their servings sizes.
 - Customize how long you want to see or hide recipes before they refresh.
-- Customize how much each nutrient is being targeted.
+- Customize how much of each nutrient to consume.
 Meal plans are automatically adjusted to remove nutrient imbalances.
 - Recipes are chosen from equipment you have access to — no recipes that require a blender if you don't have one.
 - Optional health and cooking tips.
 - Ignore unwanted recipes.